jwodder/rst2json/examples/render-split/README.rst

 ``section`` field is added at the top level.
-This field is equal to the corresponding element of ``content.sections``, except that any intra-document ``href`` attributes in the ``body`` field are rewritten to point to the appropriate output files, and the following extra fields are added:
+This field is equal to the corresponding element of ``content.sections``, except that any intra-document ``href`` attributes in the ``body`` field are rewritten to point to the appropriate output files, and the following extra fields are inserted into the ``section`` object:

 ``this_file``
    The name of the output file for the current section